Yoopies/python-technical-test/README.md

 For this project:
 * There is no half-day leaves, only complete days.
 * There is no employee balance.
+* Employees work a typical work week of 5/7 with weekends being on Saturday-Sunday

 ## The project